-A leave of absence is defined as "a temporary period of non-enrollment," and may take four forms: research, academic, personal, and medical.
-However, a student will still be considered enrolled in the medical college if during a research leave of absence, the research satisfies the Advanced Biomedical Science Requirement or the elective requirement, and, thus, he/she is doing research that counts towards a degree requirement.
+A leave of absence is defined as "a temporary period of non-enrollment," and may take three forms: academic, personal, and medical.
 Students may apply for a leave of absence as detailed below.
 The leave of absence does not relieve the student of obligation to comply with the policies and procedures of the Medical College, including but not limited to, those standards governing course remediation and repetition, completion of academic work and time frames for completion of the Medical College curriculum.
 All leaves of absence will be entered on the transcript as "Leave of Absence" with no distinction among the different types of leave.

 Taking a leave of absence may have implications for scholarship or student loan deferment/repayment status, housing, health coverage, or financial aid eligibility.
 Prior to applying for a leave of absence, students must investigate these implications as they may pertain to their personal situations.
-The Senior Associate Dean for Student Affairs has discretion regarding a leave status and the continuation of Medical College benefits or services, such as housing, medical coverage, and utilization of medical college facilities.
-The Senior Associate Dean for Medical Education is responsible for reviewing and approving the requests for research and academic leaves of absence.
-The Senior Associate Dean for Student Affairs is responsible for reviewing and approving the requests for medical and personal leaves of absence.
+The Associate Dean for Student Affairs has discretion regarding a leave status and the continuation of Medical College benefits or services, such as housing, medical coverage, and utilization of medical college facilities.
+The Senior Associate Dean for Medical Education is responsible for reviewing and approving the requests for academic leaves of absence.
+The Associate Dean for Student Affairs is responsible for reviewing and approving the requests for medical and personal leaves of absence.
 All students who are approved for any type of leave of absence will be charged a fee in order to continue their student status with the Medical College.
 Students on leave may also be charged other fees to continue to receive Medical College benefits or services.

 Some types or duration of leave may require the consent of the WCM-Q Dean.